GFDRR/CCDR-tools/_sources/docs/validation.md

 ## Hazard

-### Correct values interpretation and Outliers
+### Correct values interpretation and outliers

 - Check unit of measure (hazard metadata)
 - Check values distribution (histogram)
-- Set a proper cut for outliers
+- Set a proper cut for outliers before setting any hazard threshold or classification

 ### Geographic correlation

 This is easier to check for hazards with strong dependency to the geomorphology, such as floods and landslides.
-An inspection of hazard layers against a reliable basemap (ESRI; Google) can help to spot inconsistencies between the representation of hazard distribution and its expected behaviour (rul of thumb) in relation to the basemap.
+An inspection of hazard layers against a reliable basemap (e.g. ESRI or Google) can help to spot inconsistencies between the representation of hazard distribution and its expected behaviour (rule of thumb) in relation to the basemap.

 Some examples:
-- River flood extent occurring too far from its catchment; depth values not matching with the digital terran model.
+- River flood extent occurring too far from its catchment; depth values not matching with the elevation from digital terrain model.
 - High landslide hazard on flat terrain.
-- Coastal floods spreading for kilometers over the whole coastal plain.
+- Coastal floods spreading for kilometers over the whole coastal plain; ignoring coastal defence measures.

 ### Validation against empirical datasets